Whale Watching San Ignacio Lagoon: Where the Gray Whales Call the Shots

 Licensed operators like us follow strict rules to ensure that every whale watching experience is respectful and non-intrusive.
 The local captains are experts at making sure all encounters happen naturally and only if the whales are comfortable.

-At Baja Expeditions we have a marine biologist onboard on each of our pangas (boats) – there to interpret whale behavior, answer questions, and help guide safe and respectful encounters.
+At Baja Expeditions, we have a marine biologist on board each of our pangas (boats).
+They’re specialists who can interpret whale behavior, answer questions, and help guide safe and respectful encounters.

 Can We Touch the Whales?

 While wildlife regulations typically prohibit touching marine mammals, San Ignacio Lagoon has a small, designated whale watching area that is an exception.
-Whale watching in San Ignacio Lagoon, Baja California Sur is uniquely regulated; this ecotourism zone is carefully managed by Mexican authorities, and outside of this area, interacting with whales is illegal.
+Whale watching in San Ignacio Lagoon, Baja California Sur, is uniquely regulated.
+Mexican authorities carefully manage this ecotourism zone; outside of this area, interacting with whales is illegal.

-Most whales stay away from the designated watching area and don’t come close to humans all season.
-And then there are others who will swim right up to the boat, seeking human interaction.
+Many whales stay away from the designated watching area and don’t come close to humans all season.
+In contrast, some whales actively seek human interaction and swim right up to the boat.

 The fact that they approach us here is a sign of their trust and comfort, and it’s something we will never take for granted!